About Us

 Ed currently serves on the Georgia DBHDD (Department of Behavioral Health and Developmental Disabilities) Leadership Council and Region 2 Board, and is committed to advocating for greater access of telemental health counseling services for underserved populations.

 Christopher Keller, PsyD is licensed as both a psychologist and a mental health counselor in New York.
-He is also certified as a Distance Credentialed Counselor (DCC).
-Dr. Keller has experience providing mental health services in a wide variety of settings including Residental Treatment Centers (RTC), a Residental Treatment Facility (RTF), community mental health clinics, group and private practices, and at an Intensive Psychiatric Rehabilitation Program (IPRT).
+He is also a certified rehabilitation counselor and is board certified-telemental health provider.
+Dr. Keller has experience providing mental health services in a wide variety of settings including residential treatment centers, a residential treatment facility, an intensive psychiatric rehabilitation program, community and outpatient mental health clinics, group and private practices.

 Stephanie E. Moultrie is a licensed clinical social worker in the state of Georgia with over 19 years experience.